 - 10 GPM gas tankless heater or at least a 27 kW electric tankless water heater if you live in the northern part of the USA.

-- 7 GPM gas tankless heater or at least a 18 kW electric tankless water heater if you live in the southern part of the USA.
+- 7 GPM gas tankless heater or at least an 18 kW electric tankless water heater if you live in the southern part of the USA.

 Be mindful that this is only a rough estimate.
-The smart thing to do is to buy a tankless heater that is a bit more powerful than what the estimated needs are.
+The smart thing to do is buy a tankless heater that is a bit more powerful than the estimated needs.
 Better be safe than sorry.

 What Size Tankless Water Heater Do I Need For A Family Of 5?
 (Example #2)

 If 5 people live in a single household, they can use several faucets or showers simultaneously.
 When picking the size of a tankless water heater, we have to take this into account.

 A household hot water consumer that requires hot water fastest is a shower.
 5 people can also simultaneously run several hot water faucets, a dishwasher, doing laundry, and so on.